super622/Rust-Connectfour/README.md

 # connectfour
-Project for a course on FMI.
+Project for a course in FMI.